 No specific information is available on the treatment of overdosage with alendronate.
 Hypocalcemia, hypophosphatemia, and upper gastrointestinal adverse events, such as upset stomach, heartburn, esophagitis, gastritis, or ulcer, may result from oral overdosage.
 Milk or antacids should be given to bind alendronate.
 Due to the risk of esophageal irritation, vomiting should not be induced and the patient should remain fully upright.

 Dialysis would not be beneficial.

-There is limited information regarding doses of Cholecalciferol associated with acute toxicity, although intermittent (yearly or twice yearly) single doses of ergocalciferol (vitamin D2) as high as 600,000 IU have been given without reports of toxicity.
+There is limited information regarding doses of cholecalciferol associated with acute toxicity, although intermittent (yearly or twice yearly) single doses of ergocalciferol (vitamin D2) as high as 600,000 international units have been given without reports of toxicity.
 Signs and symptoms of vitamin D toxicity include hypercalcemia, hypercalciuria, anorexia, nausea, vomiting, polyuria, polydipsia, weakness, and lethargy.
 Serum and urine calcium levels should be monitored in patients with suspected vitamin D toxicity.
 Standard therapy includes restriction of dietary calcium, hydration, and systemic glucocorticoids in patients with severe hypercalcemia.